Jaisac/Unity_StoneThrower/README.md

 Some improvements for the game are still left like:

--Adaptation for mobile devices (graphical performance improvement, multithouch methods)- -Increasing of performance for the explosion objects.
+-Adaptation for mobile devices (graphical performance improvement, multithouch methods).

+-Increasing of performance for the explosion objects.

 -Fix some lightning effects during the stone thrower stage.

 -Adding more customizable options for the settings menu.

 -Perhaps adding more features on difficulty to add more challenge.